MvcControlsToolkit/Home/README.md

 # Asp.net Core Mvc Controls Toolkit Home
-This is the home repository for the Asp.net Core version of the [Mvc Controls Toolkit](http://mvccontrolstoolkit.codeplex.com/).
-Here you will find all features, some examples, and the future Roadmap.
+This is the home repository for the Asp.net Core version of the [Mvc Controls Toolkit](http://mvccontrolstoolkit.codeplex.com/). **The first controls suite completely based on TagHelpers!** Here you will find all features, some examples, and the future Roadmap.
 [Here](https://github.com/MvcControlsToolkit) you may find the list of all repositories included in the Mvc Controls Toolkit project.

 ## Current version: 1.1.4 RTM